Tenda-M/Bake-Boutique/README.md

 ---

 ### Future Features
-- **Rating System**: Allow users to rate products, with an average rating displayed on each product page.
-- **Advanced Filters**: Add sorting options such as price range, dietary preferences, and popularity.
-- **Social Media Sharing**: Enable users to share their favourite products or testimonials on platforms like Facebook and Instagram.

 ### Future Adaptations

-- **Recipe Sharing Feature**: Add a community section for users to share their baking recipes.
+#### Future Features for Bake Boutique

+- **Product Rating System**: Future development will include a feature where users can rate products, helping others identify the most popular or highly-rated baked goods.

+    - Private users will be able to rate products using a likes or star-rating system.
+    - Each product will display the average rating, calculated from all submitted user ratings.
+    - Users will only be allowed to rate a product once but can update their rating if necessary.
+    - The most highly-rated products will be featured in a "Top Picks" or "Customer Favourites" section.

+- **Advanced Product Search**: Users will gain the ability to search for products using advanced filters such as flavour, dietary restrictions, or special occasions.

+    - Filters will include options such as flavour (e.g., chocolate, vanilla), dietary restrictions (e.g., vegan, gluten-free), or product type (e.g., birthday cakes, cupcakes, cookies).
+    - Products will be dynamically displayed based on the selected filters, updating the results without needing a full page reload.
+    - Users will be able to apply multiple filters simultaneously to refine their search results (e.g., vegan + chocolate cakes).
+    - A search results counter will display the number of products matching the selected filters.

+- **Social Media Product Sharing**: A future feature will allow users to share their favourite products directly on social media platforms, helping expand Bake Boutique's reach and engagement.

-- **Social Media Integration**: Enable sharing of products and reviews on platforms like Instagram and Facebook.
+    - Private users will be able to share products on platforms like Facebook, Instagram, and Twitter with a single click.
+    - Each product page will include share buttons that generate a unique URL and preview for the social media platform.
+    - Users will receive notifications confirming their successful social media sharing.
+    - Products shared on social media will display the number of shares, showcasing their popularity.

 ---